-RTSL is a UK incorporated company that operates through its branch based in Geneva.
-The ultimate parent company of RTSL is Thomson Reuters Plc since Thomson Corporation of Canada acquired Reuters Group Plc on 17
+RTSL is a company incorporated in the United Kingdom that operates through its Geneva branch.
+The ultimate parent company of RTSL is Thomson Reuters Plc, since Thomson Corporation of Canada acquired Reuters Group Plc on 17 April 2008.

-April 2008.
 RTSL was established to serve the foreign exchange markets by providing spot, forward and options matching products.

-- 8 RTSL is authorised and regulated in the UK by the Financial Services Authority (FSA) as a Multilateral Trading Facility (MTF) under the Markets in Financial Instruments Directive (MiFID). - RTSL is also authorised to operate in several other jurisdictions including Hong Kong and Singapore.
-RTSL is licensed as a money broker by both the Hong Kong Monetary Authority (HKMA) and Monetary Authority of Singapore (MAS).
-RTSL is recognised by MAS as a Recognised Market Operator for the transaction product Reuters Trading for Fixed Income.
-This electronic platform is also subject to oversight by the Hong Kong Securities and Futures Commission (SFC). - In Australia, RTSL operates its electronic multilateral trading platform (EMTP) under its Australian market licence (AML).
-RTSL's EMTP facilitates trading by Australian participants in foreign exchange contracts, foreign exchange and interest rate derivatives and bonds. - The Australian participants include the Reserve Bank of Australia, Australian authorised deposit-taking institutions (ADIs), subsidiaries of foreign banks and professional investors.
-In Australia, RTSL offers electronic platforms which include Dealing 3000 Spot Matching, Dealing 3000 Forwards Matching, FX Options Matching, Matching for Interest Rates, Reuters Trading for Foreign Exchange, and Reuters Trading for Fixed Income.
-RTSL's main business in Australia centres around its FX spot and forwards matching products, with 31 named Australian participants. - Annual traded volume on RTSL's FX spot and forwards matching in Australia totalled 5,355,069 million in 2008, which comprised 6.41% of RTSL's international volume.
-This percentage represented a decrease in traded volume of 0.23% over the previous year.
+- 8 RTSL is authorised and regulated in the United Kingdom by the Financial Services Authority (FSA) as a Multilateral Trading Facility under the Markets in Financial Instruments Directive. - RTSL is also authorised to operate in several other jurisdictions, including Hong Kong and Singapore.
+RTSL is licensed as a money broker by both the Hong Kong Monetary Authority and the Monetary Authority of Singapore (MAS).
+RTSL is recognised by MAS as a Recognised Market Operator for the transaction product Thomson Reuters Fixed Income Trading.
+This electronic platform is also subject to oversight by the Hong Kong Securities and Futures Commission.
+RTSL recently obtained accreditation as an electronic order matching system from the Foreign Exchange Dealers Association India on 24 December 2009. - In Australia, RTSL operates its electronic multilateral trading platform (EMTP) under its Australian market licence (market licence).
+RTSL's EMTP facilitates trading by Australian participants in foreign exchange contracts, foreign exchange and interest rate derivatives and bonds. - 11 RTSL recently added Non Deliverable Forwards as an asset class to its matching system.
+This asset class is first targeted at Latin America and the United States, with the intention to cover Asia and rest of the world in due course. - 12 RTSL is in the process of replacing the matching host for its electronic foreign exchange trading platform, a process that is scheduled to be completed through the third quarter of 2010. - The Australian participants include the Reserve Bank of Australia, Australian authorised deposit-taking institutions, subsidiaries of foreign banks and professional investors.
+In Australia, RTSL offers electronic platforms, which include Dealing 3000 Spot Matching, Dealing 3000 Forwards Matching, Non Deliverable Forwards Matching, FX Options Matching, Matching for Interest Rates, Reuters Trading for Foreign Exchange, and Thomson Reuters Fixed Income Trading.
+RTSL's main business in Australia currently centres on its foreign exchange spot and forwards matching products, with 30 named Australian participants. - The annual traded volume on RTSL's Australian foreign exchange spot and forwards matching products totalled 3,395,478 in 2009, which comprised 5.38% of RTSL's international volume.
+This percentage represented a decrease in traded volume of 1.03% over the previous year.